 This contribution adopts a quasi-constructivist approach to the measurement of effectiveness of the African system on state domestic jurisdictions.
-The book argues for a constitutive role of activist forces on International Human Rights Institutions (IHI).
-It considers that without activist forces as NGOs, women’s associations etc. no system of human rights protection would have developed in Africa.
-This is an excellent and very well organized contribution.
+The book argues for a constitutive role of activist forces on international human rights institutions (IHI).
+It considers that without such activist forces as nongovernmental organizations, women’s associations, and other such groups, no system of human rights protection would have developed in Africa.
+This is an excellent and very well-organized contribution.

 Viljoen, Frans.
 International Human Rights Law in Africa.
 Oxford: Oxford University Press, 2007.
 [ISBN: 9780191696107]

-A very valuable instrument for gaining an overview of the regional system of protection of human rights in Africa.
-It considers both the role of the UN as well as of the sub-regional level.
-The book presents also the jurisprudence of the Court since its inception with the 1986 approval of the African Charter.
+A valuable instrument for gaining an overview of the regional system of human rights protection in Africa.
+It considers the role both of the UN and of the subregional level.
+This book also presents the jurisprudence of the African Court since its inception with the 1986 approval of the African Charter.

 Yeshanew, Sisay Alemahu.
 The Justiciability of Economic, Social and Cultural Rights in the African Regional Human Rights System: Theory, Practice and Prospect.
-Cambridge: Intersentia, 2013.
+Cambridge, UK: Intersentia, 2013.
 [ISBN: 9781780680873]

-The book considers the subsidiary role of Economic, Social and Cultural rights in Africa with regard to the justiciability of social justice and public accountability.
+This book considers the subsidiary role of economic, social, and cultural rights in Africa with regard to the justiciability of social justice and public accountability.
 It is a valuable instrument that integrates the overall understanding of the regional system of human rights protection.

 Asian Values and Human Rights

-In Asian continent there is not a regional court, but in 1967 five founding members of the Association of Southeast Asian Nations (ASEAN) adopted the Bangkok Declaration, or ASEAN Declaration, as their founding document.
-Asia, therefore, is the only continent lacking a regional system of enforceable human rights protections through a Court.
+On the Asian continent there is not a regional court, but in 1967 five founding members of the Association of Southeast Asian Nations (ASEAN) adopted the Bangkok Declaration, or ASEAN Declaration, as their founding document.
+Asia, therefore, is the only continent lacking a regional system of enforceable human rights protections through a court.
 Yet, there are emerging trends possibly leading to the creation of supranational adjudication.
 Are human rights reconcilable with Asian values?
 What symptoms indicate that there is an emerging regional system of human rights protection in Asia?
-Bai 2012 claims that there is an emerging trend in this direction.
-The question is then how and to what extent, whether through maximalist or minimalist terms it is desirable to implement a regional system of human rights as Duy Phan 2012 queries.
-There might indeed be a tension between the universal aspiration of human rights and the local cultural forces that refuse a human right supra-structure, (Cheng, et al. 2003).
+Baik 2012 claims that there is an emerging trend in this direction.
+The question, then, is how and to what extent—whether through maximalist or minimalist terms—it is desirable to implement a regional system of human rights, as Phan 2012 queries.
+There might indeed be a tension between the universal aspiration of human rights and the local cultural forces that refuse a human rights supra-structure (Rosett, et al. 2003).

-Bai, Tae-Ung.
+Baik, Tae-Ung.
 Emerging Regional Human Rights Systems in Asia.
 Cambridge, UK: Cambridge University Press, 2012.
 [ISBN: 9781107015340]

 Asia is the only continent lacking a regional system of human rights protection.
-This leading study shows that there are clear signs of a human rights system developing in Asia, not only at regional level, but also at the sub-regional one.
-The shift has occurred mainly due to the 2009 ASEAN human rights body (AICHR).
-Recommended to researchers and practitioners, i.e. judges and human rights activists.
+This leading study shows that there are clear signs of a human rights system developing in Asia, not only at the regional level but also at the subregional one.
+The shift has occurred mainly due to the 2009 ASEAN human rights body (ASEAN Intergovernmental Commission of Human Rights, or AICHR).
+Recommended to researchers and practitioners, such as judges and human rights activists.

 Phan, Hao Duy.
-A Selective Approach to Establishing a Human Rights Mechanism in Southeast Asia.
-The Case for a Southeast Asian Court of Human Rights.
-Leiden, The Netherlands: Martinus Nijhoff Publishers, 2012.
+A Selective Approach to Establishing a Human Rights Mechanism in Southeast Asia: The Case for a Southeast Asian Court of Human Rights.
+Leiden, The Netherlands: Martinus Nijhoff, 2012.
 [ISBN: 9789004222168]

-This doctoral thesis publication asks whether it is the case that a regional system of human rights in Asia should be conceived as an ambitious and demanding project demanding an explicit consent by states or if it is rather to be pursued in not too demanding but territorially maximally inclusive terms.
+This publication, derived from a doctoral dissertation, asks whether it is the case that a regional system of human rights in Asia should be conceived of as an ambitious and demanding project demanding an explicit consent by states, or if it is instead to be pursued in not too-demanding but territorially maximally inclusive terms.

-Cheng, Lucie, Arthur Rosett, and Margaret Woo.
+Rosett, Arthur, Lucie Cheng, and Margaret Y. K. Woo, eds.
 East Asian Law: Universal Norms and Local Cultures.
-London: Routledge, 2003.
+London: RoutledgeCurzon, 2003.
 [ISBN: 9780415297356]